bielikb/UIViewPreview/README.md

 `.package(url: "https://github.com/bielikb/UIViewPreview.git", from: "1.0.0")`
 to your `Package.swift` file's `dependencies`.

-If youre using Xcode 11.0 add this Swift Package to your target(s) using Xcode.
+If youre using Xcode 11.0 add `UIViewPreview` Swift Package to your target(s) using Xcode.

 ## PreviewProvider (Official Apple Docs)